enunezs/ros2_tobii_glasses2/README.md

 Provides and publishes a `tobii_glasses` message with the Glasses information, as well as optional `tobii_glasses/camera` and `tobii_glasses/gaze_position`for just those variables.

-The script has many customizable variables to configure resolution, frequency, syncing and more!
+The script has many customizable variables to configure resolution, frequency, syncing mode and more

 Using the amazing library [Tobiiglassespysuite](https://github.com/ddetommaso/TobiiGlassesPySuite).